-If you are a regular at Kush21 or Kush & Glass in Burien, you may have noticed a new food truck sitting out front.
+If you are a regular at Kush21 or Kush & Glass in Burien, you may have noticed a food truck sitting out front.
 What you might not have realized is that it’s not your typical munchie pitstop.
-Moe Vegan opened up in October and is the creation of Keenan Hart, or as his friends call him, K Hart.
-Kush21 sat with him to hear his incredible backstory behind the brand and his mission to bring vegan food to the people in his community.
+Moe Vegan opened up in October 2019 and is the creation of Keenan Hart, or as his friends call him, K Hart.
+Kush21 sat with him back in 2019 to hear his incredible backstory behind the brand and his mission to bring vegan food to the people in his community.

 Q&A WITH K HART OF MOE VEGAN

 Kush21: When did you get into the food truck industry?

 K Hart: I started a food truck a year ago but it was a whole different type of food truck.
 I was selling sweet and savory waffles.

 K Hart: No, and see that’s the thing.
 I had been vegan for about four and a half years and had this whole business plan with my food truck selling waffles.
 I had started this idea like six years ago before I became vegan.
 So this whole waffle concept and everything like that was already set in stone.
 I was like, alright, I am going to just do this because I already have the recipes.
 People weren’t really into vegan five years ago.
 People weren’t into it, and I knew there wasn’t any money in it.

 Long story short, I started the waffle truck, and it was good, we were down at Seahawks games selling out, and everybody loved it, but it was hard to do that because I didn’t even eat my product.
 I felt like I was selling crack to my community.
 Because a lot of people from my neighborhood came to support me, and I knew all the sugar, all the whipped cream, all the dairy I put into it was no good.
 So I said man, I have to check myself because it’s not always about the money, you know what I mean?